Vice-President (Administration) and University Registrar

 Advice from QUT insurers, as well as legal advice, should be sought on the wording of appropriate amendments to the relevant clauses in order to ensure QUT's interests are not prejudiced and risks are minimised.

-The Corporate Finance Department oversees the appointment of an insurance broker to manage the University's insurance requirements.
-Details of the insurance broker and the procedures to be followed if the need to make a claim arises are available on the Finance and Resource Planning website.
+Finance Operations oversees the appointment of an insurance broker to manage the University's insurance requirements.
+Details of the insurance broker and the procedures to be followed if the need to make a claim arises are available on the Finance website.

 The following types of insurance are provided:

 - professional indemnity (including medical malpractice insurances)